Konstantinos Kotsis, MD, MSc, PhD

 He has published peer-reviewed papers in the field of psychosomatic medicine and he is also a reviewer in several scientific journals.

-He is General Secretary of the Board of Hellenic Society of Child and Adolescent Psychiatry.
+He is President of the Hellenic Society of Child and Adolescent Psychiatry.

 "I want to be part of the European joint efforts and collaborate with other child and adolescent psychiatrists in Europe.
 Each country has its own experiences.
 The Greek/Hellenic society would like to continue to bring its experiences to the ESCAP board and share with other countries to build a more stable European network.